pavlovAnatolie/chat/README.md

 ---

-**This is a code for a server which offer a possibility to clients to send messages to each other by using technology of broadcast and unicast**
+**This is a code for a multithread server which offer a possibility to clients to send messages to each other by using technology of broadcast and unicast**

 ---